Playbook

 Daily Updates

-Game-day runbook for keeping nbadb current with daily, monthly, and full refreshes.
+Game-day runbook for keeping nbadb current with daily, monthly, and targeted backfill refreshes.

 Daily Updates